mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 	-	detect resource mix-up conditions in which an authorization server issues a token for a different resource than intended.

 This approach is consistent with Resource Indicators {{RFC8707}}, which defines the resource parameter as the client-facing mechanism for identifying the target protected resource, independent of how a resource server enforces audience restrictions internally.

+Note that a client may use token introspection {{RFC7662}} if supported by an authorization server to determine an issued token's audience if needed.

 # Conventions and Terminology